rabiakonuk/qa-with-evidence/README.md

-# QA with Evidence - Case Study Report
+# QA with Evidence - a Case Study

 **Evidence-based question answering system** that responds exclusively by quoting corpus documents with exact character offsets.
 Built for the Doktar ML Engineer Case Study.